veritrans/veritrans-ruby/README.md

 ### v2.4.0
 - API client methods will now raise `MidtransError` when getting unexpected API response.
 You may need to update your error handling.
 [Handling Error / Exception](#3-Handling-Error--Exception)
-- Removed features: CLI, Testing.
+- Removed features: CLI, TestingLib.
 Mainly removed due to no longer relevant/essential to this library's purpose.